Tenneco (TEN) Q1 2017 Results - Earnings Call Transcript

 Brian J. Kesseler - Tenneco, Inc.

 What we've been seeing for the first quarter and coming into the second quarter is the alloy surcharges are bumping around in the same range that we saw a spike coming into the first quarter.
 What we're seeing is a lag in the recovery.
 And so that recovery will come over the next several months.
-So the costs to us are being relatively constant now.
+So the costs to us are staying relatively constant now.
 The price will come in now for that recovery, but we'll have a lag there for a while.

 Kenneth R. Trammell - Tenneco, Inc.